General solution of the exceptional Hermite differential equation and its minimal surface representation: Minimal surface representation of the general solution of the -Hermite ODE

-Even if the $X_2^{(1)}$-Hermite XOPs are not defined for $n=1, 2$, we are able to construct the surfaces describing the behavior of the solutions of the $X_2^{(1)}$-Hermite complex ODE (\ref{eq:EDOXComplexe}) for these values of $n$.
-This is due to the fact that the surface may be described by the holomorphic wavefunction $\Psi$ (the solution of the linear problem (\ref{eq:32})), acting as the moving frame on the surface, which is determined by the general solution (\ref{eq:GenSolDecomposed}), defined for all $n \in\mathbb{N}$.
+In this section, the 3-dimensional numerical displays of the minimal surfaces (\ref{eq:Integrales2}) are presented in connection with the general solution $\omega_n(z)$ (\ref{eq:GenSolDecomposed}).
+Even if the $X_2^{(1)}$-Hermite XOPs are not defined for $n=1, 2$, we are able to construct the surfaces describing the behavior of the solutions of the complex $X_2^{(1)}$-Hermite ODE (\ref{eq:EDOXComplexe}) for these values of $n$.
+This is due to the fact that the surface may be described by the holomorphic wavefunction $\tilde{\Psi}$ (the solution of the linear problem (\ref{eq:52})-(\ref{eq:52_a})), acting as the moving frame on the surface, which is determined by the general solution (\ref{eq:GenSolDecomposed}), defined for all $n \in\mathbb{N}$.
 For $n=0$, the surface coincides with the plane $F_3\equiv0$.
-Figures \ref{fig:1} to \ref{fig:4} below show the evolution of the surface for $n=1, 2, 3$ and $7$.
-They were obtained using the Mathematica symbolic software and applying the Enneper-Weierstrass immersion formula (\ref{eq:F}) associated with $X_2^{(1)}$-Hermite polynomials.
+Figures \ref{fig:1} to \ref{fig:3} below show the evolution of the surface for $n=1, 2, 3$.
+They were obtained using the Mathematica symbolic software and applying the Enneper-Weierstrass immersion formula (\ref{eq:F}) to the general solution $\omega_n(z)$.
 The components of the surface were calculated in (\ref{eq:ComponentF1}), (\ref{eq:ComponentF2}) and (\ref{eq:ComponentF3}).
-The integration constants and the parameter were fixed as $c_1=c_2=1$ and $\lambda=\sqrt{\pi}$, respectively.
+The integration constants and the parameter were fixed to $c_1=c_2=1$ and $\lambda=\sqrt{\pi}$, respectively.
 The integration was performed from $\xi_0 = 1+3i$ to $\xi = x+iy$, where $x\in[-1,1]$, $y\in[-1,1]$.
-The parameter $n$ is related to the $X_2^{(1)}$-Hermite complex ODE (\ref{eq:EDOXComplexe}).
+The parameter $n$ is related to the complex $X_2^{(1)}$-Hermite ODE (\ref{eq:EDOXComplexe}).
 As $n$ grows, the surface expands, but the evolution of the surface as the parameter $n$ grows suggests a global flattening phenomena for the third component $F_3$ (notice that there is a change of scale from one figure to another).
-A mirror symmetry about the plane $F_2\equiv C$, for some $C<0$, appears clearly in each image.
+A mirror symmetry with respect to the plane $F_2\equiv C$, for some $C<0$, appears clearly in each image.

-\textbf{Acknowledgements}\\~\\ V.C. has been partially supported by the Natural Science and Engineering Research Council of Canada (NSERC).
-A.M.G. has been partially supported by the Natural Science and Engineering Research Council of Canada (NSERC).
-The authors would like to thank R. Conte ({\'E}cole Normale Sup{\'e}rieure de Cachan) and K. G{\'o}rska (H. Niewodnicza{\'n}ski Institute of Nuclear Physics) for helpful discussions on this topic. \begin{appendix}
+\textbf{Acknowledgements}\\~\\ V.C. and A.M.G. have been partially supported by the Natural Science and Engineering Research Council of Canada (NSERC).
+The authors thank Jan Derezi{\'n}ski (Department of Mathematical Methods in Physics, Faculty of Physics, University of Warsaw) for helpful comments and discussions on the topic of this paper.